mmalminen/initial_roll_calculator/readme.md

 # Initiative Roller

-	A simple GUI application for tracking initiative in tabletop role-playing games, built with Python and Tkinter.
+	A simple GUI application for tracking turn sequence in tabletop role-playing games, built with Python and Tkinter.

 ## Features